16 Ways to Save Money as a Student in London

 - Be travel savvy.
 Getting about in the city is usually done via the bus and tube systems, in which case bagging yourself an Oyster Card is essential, especially if you’re going to be out and about quite often.
 You can also find student discounts for railcards and National Express coaches.
 This article from The Student Blogger gives even more tips for saving money on travel.

 - Scout out the discounts.
-All students will receive a university card, which can usually secure you some percentage discounts in shops and restaurants – and to unlock your online potential, remember to register with UNiDAYS for a code, in order to use your ID online.
-And if you want access to an even greater array of deals, get yourself an NUS card for £12 a year.
+All students will receive a university card, which can usually secure you some percentage discounts in shops and restaurants – and to unlock your online potential, remember to register with UNiDAYS for a code in order to use your ID online, plus sign up for Student Beans.
+And if you want access to an even greater array of deals, get yourself a TOTUM card (previously NUS Extra) for £14.99 a year.